‘Cuts for Peace’ offers free haircuts, violence prevention outreach for youth

-ROCHESTER, NY (WROC) If you drove down the 800 block of Portland Avenue Monday afternoon– you might have seen a cookout, dee jay, Rochester Police, and the community all having a street party in front of Andre’s Barbershop.
+ROCHESTER, N.Y.
+(WROC) — If you drove down the 800 block of Portland Avenue Monday afternoon– you might have seen a cookout, DJ, Rochester Police, and the community all having a street party in front of Andre’s Barbershop.

 The owner, Andre Morrison, and a team of barbers from across the city were giving free haircuts to kids ages 7 to 17.
 He says for him this was a call to action. “…As a responsible leader, as a responsible man in the community, it’s part of my duty,” he says.